|

 Two-Stage Shadow Inclusion Estimation: An IV Approach for Causal Inference under Latent Confounding and Collider Bias

-B. Li, A. Wu, R. Xiong, and K. Kuang
+B. Li, A. Wu, R. Xiong, K. Kuang

 ICML 2024